malwarebo/conductor/README.md

         }
     }

-    // Not in cache or error deserializing, get from repository item, err := s.repository.GetItem(ctx, id)
+    // Not in cache or error deserializing, get from store item, err := s.store.GetItem(ctx, id)
     if err != nil {
         return nil, err
     }